 - Submit to Together Women Rise an interim report and a final report upon completion of the project.

 FAQs for Prospective Grantees

 - How do I apply for a Together Women Rise grant?

 Please visit our website at togetherwomenrise.org and click on the “Grants” tab at the top of the page.
 Here, you will find information on our Featured Grant eligibility requirements, application process, and timeline.
-Once the grant cycle opens on September 5th, you will also find the link for our online application.
+When the cycle is open, you will also find the link for our online application.

 - When will Together Women Rise be accepting grant applications?

 Our current grant cycle is closed.
 Our next Featured Grant cycle will open for applications in the spring of 2024.
 Please check back here in April for more details about this spring cycle.